fbpx

 • Professional Storytellers – those who wish to travel across Scotland and exercise their storytelling craft as a paid profession.

-Coming even closer home, in our own culture story telling was a major part of the early communities.
+Coming even closer home, in our own culture storytelling was a major part of the early communities.
 From our great-great-great grandparents to our own grandparents’ age was full of story-telling as a part of the community and culture.
-Deep in the parts where reading and writing was not a major part of who they were this was the way they passed knowledge and wisdom from generation to generation.
+Deep in the parts where reading and writing were not a major part of who they were, this was the way they passed knowledge and wisdom from generation to generation.
 With little stories, proverbs, and antidotes that shared life.

 This generation only hears whispers, rumours, and half-stories if we are lucky.
 TimSheppard.co.uk shared an article explaining how, “Each ethnic group had a large store of riddles, proverbs and sayings, which are still an important aspect of daily speech.
 Riddles were usually exchanged in the evening before a storytelling session.
 Riddling sessions were usually competitions between two young people who fictionally bet villages, or cattle, or other items of economic life on the outcome.
 Many cultures had a prohibition on telling riddles during daylight hours.